PyLops/pylops/docs/source/installation.rst

 on your computer where you will create a notebook (or containing notebooks that you want to continue working on).
 Note that anything you do to the notebook(s) will be saved in your local folder.

+A larger image with Conda distribution is also available.
+Simply use `conda_notebook` instead of `notebook` in the previous command.

 Step-by-step installation for developers
 ----------------------------------------